 Separation – one of the leading causes of parental alienation.
 The separation can manifest physically or emotionally.

 When there is parental alienation, it’s not the parents who suffer the most but the kids.
 Majority of the children who are part of a broken family would still hope that their parents would get along in the long run.
+According to Sharie Stines, PsyD, some families may undergo “Attachment-based parental alienation is a complex and potentially harmful dynamic whereby a parent manipulates their children to avoid, reject, and disdain their other parent.
+It can be viewed as a symptom of the narcissistic paradigm and is often of clinical concern regarding the child’s healthy development.”
 But it turns out it’s not as easy as they thought it would be.
 The worst part is, one of their parents is compelled to alienate the other in the eyes of their children.

 Parental alienation is referred to as behaviors done by parents that are damaging and catastrophic to children’s state of mental and emotional well-being.
 Usually, parental alienation involves manipulation or bully of the child or children to choose between their parents.